Context

-During my time at Campaign Monitor one or the core projects I took on was to overhaul the resource hub.
-Individual articles inside the hub ranked high in google search and drove a large part of organic traffic, but the hub itself had a problematically high bounce rate, and low average session time.
+Campaign Monitor's resource hub featured thousands of articles that ranked high in google search and drove a large part of organic traffic, but the hub itself had a problematically high bounce rate, and low average session time.

 During an audit of the experience and examination of user flows within Google Analytics I identified a couple primary issues: